Nobu123/test123/README.md

 My project is the networking for the nuclear physics, high energy physics, and astrophysics area.
-Physicists and astrophysicists are independent in general and they don't cooporate especially when they are creating ideas.
+Physicists and astrophysicists are independent in general and they don't cooperate especially when they are creating ideas.
-So that my porpose of the project is to cooporate each other and communicate well for the new idea and theory.
+So that my purpose of the project is to cooporate each other and communicate well for the new idea and theory.
 Ha!